Contact An Attorney

 All dissolution cases require the distribution of property and liabilities, establishing a parenting plan and child support if there are children of the marriage, and the entry of a decree, which legally ends the marriage.
 All parties must agree on these issues, which are challenging for many couples to resolve, before the court will finalize the divorce.
 (If couples are unable to come to an agreement, the court will draw up its own orders for the couple to follow.)

 Though every divorce requires the same general procedures and documents, each case is unique.
 Many issues can arise during the process and intersect with other areas of the law, such as tax, real estate, domestic violence, health care, retirement and benefits, business evaluations and/or compensations, or wills and trusts.
 Our attorneys understand when and how these other laws intersect with your divorce proceeding and are experienced in handling these complex issues.

 We can help negotiate for terms that are in your best interest and fight for the things that are most important to you.
 We can also collaborate with other professionals like tax professionals, social workers, appraisers, etc. on your behalf to collect important data and present the best case.

 Family relationships are the most important influence on our personal lives.
 Our mission as a firm is to provide personalized client service that is attentive, understanding, and diligent throughout the entirety of your case.
 Our ultimate goal is to deliver highly successful legal results.

 For over twenty years, we have represented thousands of clients in divorce proceedings, including mediation, negotiation, and/or litigation of all the issues that may arise in a divorce case, such as child custody, child support, business valuation, property division, or spousal maintenance.

-David J. Crouse & Associates is well equipped to answer any questions and handle all divorce matters, whether agreed or contested, straightforward or exceedingly complex.
+Crouse Erickson is well equipped to answer any questions and handle all divorce matters, whether agreed or contested, straightforward or exceedingly complex.
 Call us today to see how we may be of service to you: 509-624-1380.